Alternative & Montessori School in Perth

 Montessori is an approach to supporting the full development of the human being, inspiring children to a lifelong love of learning by following their natural development trajectory.

-Montessori classrooms provide a specially crafted learning environment where children can respond to their innate passion for learning.
+At Rockingham Montessori School, our classrooms provide a specially crafted learning environment where children can respond to their innate passion for learning.
 Children are encouraged to engage in spontaneous, purposeful activities with the guidance of a trained adult.
 Through their work, the children develop concentration and joyful self-discipline.
 Within a framework of order, the children progress at their own pace and rhythm, according to their individual capabilities.

 Maria Montessori was born in Italy in 1870.
 She was the first woman to be awarded a Doctor of Medicine from the University of Rome, in 1896, and became involved in the Women’s Rights movement.
 While practising medicine she became interested in education and went on to achieve a degree in education, psychology and anthropology.
 She was an empiricist, and her educational method was developed through close observation of children in elementary schools and the way they learn.